xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-pages/index.md

           secretName: tls-star-pages-<mysecret>
   ```

-To ensure the certificate is used on your installation, add a CNAME record on your
+Finally, create a DNS entry in your
-DNS with name `*.pages` pointing to your LoadBalancer.
+DNS provider with name `*.pages.<yourdomaindomain>` pointing to your LoadBalancer.